 "You could say I was a fanatic, I suppose," Miller admits.
 "For years, I spent every free minute of time combing the countryside for auto literature.
 I'd drive hundreds of miles for a shoe box containing a few brochures.
-Thousands of miles if there was a garage full of Given this dedication, it's not surprising that before too long he had boxes of auto literature in his father's den, in the bedrooms and even in the garage, forcing his parents to park their cars outside in the winter.
+Thousands of miles if there was a garage full of them."

+Given this dedication, it's not surprising that before too long he had boxes of auto literature in his father's den, in the bedrooms and even in the garage, forcing his parents to park their cars outside in the winter.

 "They kind of reached the 'enough is enough' point," Miller recalls, "and asked me to return control of their house to them.
-But the to return control of their house to them.
-But the thing about collecting this is that when you're lucky enough to find it, you've got to buy it-no matter how much of it there is-or, you've got to drive and get it-no matter how little of it there is.
+But the thing about collecting this is that when you're lucky enough to find it, you've got to buy it--no matter how much of it there is--or, you've got to drive and get it--no matter how little of it there is.
 Especially given that some of that literature is downright obscure.
 Take the 1930 Packard catalog, for instance.
 I have a dozen loyal customers waiting for the next one I find."

-Most of Miller's leads consist of a phone call from a person who's been cleaning an attic and from a person who's been cleaning an attic and discovered a box of long forgotten brochures or catalogs.
+Most of Miller's leads consist of a phone call from a person who's been cleaning an attic and discovered a box of long forgotten brochures or catalogs.

 "I'll answer anyone who calls or writes," Miller states.
 "I can tell just from a description of the literature if its something I'm looking for.
 And I'll make an offer on the spot.
-That's pretty much the way I find it-a little here, a little there."
-But every once in a while, Miller uncovers what might best be described as a "Mother Lode" of old auto literature: a house-or-barnfull of brochures, catalogs, manuals and other auto literature. auto literature.
+That's pretty much the way I find it--a little here, a little there."

+But every once in a while, Miller uncovers what might best be described as a "Mother Lode" of old auto literature: a house-or-barn-full of brochures, catalogs, manuals and other auto literature.

 "The person who has that much of it simply lying around tends to be a bit eccentric," Miller admits.
 He recalls visiting one person who had every room of his house stacked head high with newspapers.
-And there were five-years-worth of Campbell's tomato soup cans and TV dinner trays neatly piled on his back porch.
-But his attic and garage were filled with thousands of pieces of auto and motorcyle literature.
-"You meet all sorts in this business," Miller says says.
+And there were five-yearsworth of Campbell's tomato soup cans and TV dinner trays neatly piled on his back porch.
+But his attic and garage were filled with thousands of pieces of auto and motorcycle literature.

+"You meet all sorts in this business," Miller says.

 Along the way, Miller has collected more than literature.
-He himself owns several antique cars and collects literature about cars and "Since the turn of the century, there have been more than 30 different cars and trucks manufactured in Central New York," Miller notes.
+He himself owns several antique cars and collects literature about cars and trucks manufactured in Central New York.

+"Since the turn of the century, there have been more than 30 different cars and trucks manufactured in Central New York," Miler notes.
 "Production wasn't as dominated by a few companies.
-In fact, there have been more than 5,000 cars and trucks manufactured in the U.S. since the 1890's, and nearly every one of them printed some kind of literature to promote their venture." mote their venture.
+In fact, there have been more than 5,000 cars and trucks manufactured in the U.S. since the 1890's, and nearly every one of them printed some kind of literature to promote their venture."

 Miller's office is adorned with a potpourri of memorabilia and trivia, including what he calls the earliest "vanity plate" on record, a 1903 New Jersey license plate home-made by sewing metal numbers of the driver's choice onto a piece of leather.